Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 41: Build: Add tests for data model to improve user experience. at 2024-12-16 15:41:21
 * Commit 42: Chore: Add new feature UI for better maintainability. at 2024-12-17 16:53:33
 * Commit 43: Test: Update build config algorithm to resolve issue. at 2024-12-17 09:27:46
+* Commit 44: Refactor: Configure CI for script for better maintainability. at 2024-12-18 17:01:58